yaolu93/blogstore/content/cv.md

 - #### Microservices Research
     * Comparing Approaches for the Migration to Microservices Architecture using Smells
     * Build the microservices on Oracle Cloud using SSH, Docker
-    * Modified application architecture is Java, SpringBoot, Microservices, routes REST requests to the ap~ropriate backend server
+    * Modified application architecture is Java, SpringBoot, Microservices, routes REST requests to the appropriate backend server
 - #### Gym builder
     * This project aimed to critique the use of architecture and design patterns as a mechanism for supporting quality attributes.
     * Facilitated conceptualizing and designing back-end (**Python** & **Flask**), Database (**SQLAlchemy**).